 What if you could have the best of both?
 A number of premium VPN providers, like CyberGhost include a SmartDNS service as part of their subscription, allowing you to reap the benefits of both.

 Why Choose CyberGhost VPN

 CyberGhost VPN comes with a highly user-friendly SmartDNS option.
 If you want speed, privacy, security and to keep visiting the websites you like, you can’t go wrong with CyberGhost VPN.

 ISP throttling and sluggish DNS servers cramping your style?
 CyberGhost VPN offers you the fastest VPN servers available and we constantly upgrade our global server network to maintain high speeds.
 You also get unlimited bandwidth!

 Break free from your ISP’s overreaching control.
 CyberGhost VPN gives you a new IP address so you can hide your online activity and enjoy a borderless and limitless internet experience.

-Our strict No-Logs policy means we never record or store any data on your online activity.
+Our strict No Logs policy means we never record or store any data on your online activity.
 Even if anyone requests data on you, we have nothing to give!
 You are free to surf the web without leaving a trace.

-Access Anything with Our Smart DNS
+Freely Surf the Web with Our Smart DNS

 Stay Safe 24/7